dongh44/ECE387-Remote-Control/README.md

 It is an zip file and should be unzip to arduino library file.

+The desired result is when button is pushed, infrared light will be emitting and received by IR receiver, and then the LED will be lighted.

 Unfortunately my circuit didn't work well.
 I checked the codes they were successfully upload into two arduino board in different COM.

 The reason that this circuit did not work was I didn't set the IR led emitter right.
 I highlight this error in the image with red circle.